nrfconnect/sdk-nrf/samples/bootloader/README.rst

   When programming images that contain flash memory content in the UICR region, such as the NSIB image, the UICR must first be erased.

 .. note::
-   On the nRF9160 and nRF5340, the UICR can only be erased by erasing the entire flash memory.
+   On the nRF91 Series and nRF5340 devices, the UICR can only be erased by erasing the entire flash memory.

 For information how to erase the entire flash memory when flashing, see :ref:`programming`.